Sonnenmaschine/Kottiquiz/README.md

 Five pairs of headlines.
 One is genuine, one is either invented or sourced from coverage of a different location with the place name swapped.
 The goal: show that sensationalist framing follows predictable patterns – and that those patterns travel across cities and outlets.

 **Format 2 – How do you describe Kotti?**
 Two steps: first, select words you personally associate with the Kottbusser Tor.
 Then, select which words you expect to find in media coverage.
-The comparison reveals the gap between lived experience and media image.
+The comparison reveals the gap between lived experience and media image, followed by a bar chart of how frequently each term actually appears in the analysed coverage.

 **Format 3 – Sort the narratives**
 Four recurring media narratives about Kotti, sorted by the participant from most to least frequent in news coverage.
 After submitting, the tool reveals the actual distribution based on a corpus analysis of 40 articles.

+A closing screen invites participants to engage further – with a guided Kotti walk, the BVG safety tour, and the local association kotti e.V. (via QR code).

 ---